Accenture/kx.as.code/docs/README.md

 # Welcome!

-Welcome to the KX.AS.CODE learning workstation.
-This virtual workstation was created with two primary goals in mind.
+Welcome to the KX.AS.CODE workstation.
+This virtual workstation was initially created with two primary goals in mind, but has since become so much more!

-*   `PLAY`, `LEARN`, `EXPERIMENT`, `INNOVATE`, `SHARE` :muscle: :trophy:
+*   Play, learn, experiment, innovate! :muscle: :trophy:
 *   Share knowledge as code!

 !!! tip
     KX.AS.CODE was built with the belief that playing and experimentation is the best way to learn new tricks and ultimately innovate.

+!!! abstract "Quick Start Guide"
+    Want to get started quickly?
+Read our [Quick Start Guide](./Quick-Start-Guide/).

+## What is the KX.AS.CODE Workstation?

+KX.AS.CODE can be considered as a `local cloud like` Kubernetes environment with a lot of things you would expect to see when managing a Kubernetes cluster in the cloud, including an ingress controller, storage cluster, DNS, a certificate authority... and the best bit, you just have to fill out a couple of config files and `vagrant up`/`terraform apply`, and you are on your way!

+!!! info "Applications Library"
+    Check out the [applications library](Overview/Application-Library/), to see which solutions can be installed with a single click!

+!!! question "Questions & Answers"
+    To find out more about what KX.AS.CODE is, and how it came about, read our [Questions and Answers](Overview/Questions-and-Answers/).

+## What else?

+Currently, KX.AS.CODE fulfills the following use cases:

+1. DevOps training environment
+2. Fullstack development/DevOps environment
+3. A HomeLab DevOps environment - see below our Raspberry Pi project!

+## Where can I deploy KX.AS.CODE?
+KX.AS.CODE can be deployed locally or in the cloud, be it a private or public cloud.
+The most tested solutions are currently OpenStack and VirtualBox.
+Here a full list of solutions we have run KX.AS.CODE on.

+1. VMWare Workstation/Fusion (MacOSX, Linux and Windows)
+2. VirtualBox (MacOSX, Linux and Windows)
+3. Parallels (MacOSX)
+4. AWS
+5. OpenStack
+6. VMWare VSphere (needs updating)

 !!! danger "NEW!
 Raspberry Pi Enablement!"